MontiCore/montiarc/tooling/plugin/Readme.md

   internalMontiArcTesting.set(true)
 }
 ```
-Note that the generated java code will be generated to `$destinationDirectory/java`.
+Note that the generated java code will be generated to `$destinationDirectory/java` and created `.arcsym` files are
+placed in `$destinationDirectory/symbols` (`destinationDirectory` being defined in the `montiarc` entry of the source
+set).

 ### Configuration options in detail:
 Each [MontiarcCompile](./main/kotlin/MontiarcCompile.kt) task has the following configuration options that can be set.